alexUXUI/react-wordpress-docker/README.md

 # Docker 🐳

-If you make a change to the `Dockerfile` make sure to run `client git:(master) ✗ docker-compose up -d --build` to rebuild the container.
+If you make a change to the `Dockerfile` make sure to run `docker-compose up -d --build` to rebuild the container.

 If you want to just start the container use `docker-compose up`